 History

 New York Life has a long and storied history of supporting the military, and of providing critical financial support to America’s war efforts.
 In the darkest hours, the company’s employees have pulled together to support our country.
-Many gave some; some gave all.
+Here are some of the ways New York Life has been present for our veterans throughout our history.

 The Civil War: Patriotic obligation, honorable conduct